TeonLucas/helloworld-net/README.md

 ```
 Alternatively you can set this environment variable and it will be used by the install script.

-Then run the install-agent script.
+Then run the script to download, install and configure the agent.
 You will need to start PowerShell to run this.
 ```
 & .\install-agent.ps1
 ```
-This will download, install and configure the agent.

 Finally, start the agent as follows:
 ```